EMS EXEMPLARY SERVICE MEDAL

 was created in 1994 on approval of Her Majesty, Queen Elizabeth II.
 The Medal recognizes EMS professionals who have completed over 20 years of exemplary service.
 First, second and third Bars are awarded to Medal recipients with continued exemplary service for each additional 10-year period of 30, 40 or 50 years.

-To be eligible for the EMS Exemplary Service Medal, practitioners must have been employed with emergency medical services on or after October 31, 1991, and have completed 20 years of service, including 10 years performing duties involving potential risk.
+To be eligible for the EMS Exemplary Service Medal, practitioners must have been employed with emergency medical services on or after October 31, 1991, and have completed 20 years of service, including at least 10 years performing duties involving potential risk (frontline emergency response).